aria-ml/dataeval/docs/concepts/DataCleaning.md

 The [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range) method is based on the difference between the data point and the difference between the 75th and 25th qartile.
 The default threshold value for `iqr` is 1.5.
 Interquartile range $= threshold * (Q_3 - Q_1)$

+### Duplicates

+The duplicate detector helps prune out exact and near matches.
+Exact matches are found using a byte hash of the image information, while near matches (such as a crop of another image or a distoration of another image) use a perception based hash.